Academic year: 2022/2023

 Internships and a final exam complete the course.

-Students, according to the chosen curriculum, will be able to have multiple work possibilities in the industrial, services, finance, public administration or tourism (both public and private) sectors, thanks to their developed interdisciplinary ability (economic, legal, management and statistic-mathematical abilities).
+Graduates, according to the chosen curriculum, will be able to have multiple work possibilities in the industrial, services or finance sectors or in public administrations, thanks to their developed interdisciplinary ability (economic, legal, management and statistic-mathematical abilities).
 The continuation of studies could take place through Master’s Degree programmes in the Department of Economics and, in general, in all pertinent programmes in all Science of Economics or Economic-Business Sciences classes.

-During the whole university career, the various skills acquired will be assessed through written and oral examinations.
+Throughout the course, the knowledge gathered by the students will be assessed through intermediate written and oral examinations.

 Professional Master’s Programmes (1st level) and Master's Degree Programmes